raw-bacon/vi-xournalpp/README.md

 3. `f`: Highlighter tool (f is for fat)
 4. `s`: Selection tool

+On version 1.0, the highlighter tool was `HILIGHTER` rather than `HIGHLIGHTER`.
+This should be a find and replace away from working on this version.

 ## Color mode
 The keybindings for color mode are